elementary-Inc/blog/_posts/2021/2021-08-31-elementary-os-6-odin-updates-august-2021.md

 ## Special Thanks

 I'd like to give special thanks this month to Marco for his work on Online Accounts and associated apps.
-You can read more [on his blog](https://www.marco.betschart.name/blog/2021-08-30-elementary-os-6-post-release-bugfixing) about the specific fixes and features that he worked on as well as a link to his [Github Sponsors page](https://github.com/sponsors/marbetschar).
+You can read more [on his blog](https://www.marco.betschart.name/blog/2021-08-30-elementary-os-6-post-release-bugfixing) about the specific fixes and features that he worked on as well as a link to his [GitHub Sponsors page](https://github.com/sponsors/marbetschar).
 He's currently looking to expand his Open Source software work and could really use your help with funding!

 David also deserves a shoutout for diving into the big under-the-hood issues and delivering this month's big AppCenter and Flatpak-related fixes as well tracking down the source of issues related to suspend and resume.
 You can also [sponsor his work on GitHub](https://github.com/sponsors/davidmhewitt).